Nouvellie/amazon/ami-snapshots.md

 * Create:
 Option "create image" over the instance that we want.
 It will be created with the volume associated.
 * Instance from AMIs:
-We create a EC2 instance from our AMIs.
+We create an EC2 instance from our AMIs.
 It comes with the snapshot associated to the AMI. (ssd/hdd settings and key pair are available for changes)
 <br><br>
 ## Snapshots
 * Create:
 Option "create snapshot" over the volume that we want.
 * Associated:
 The new instance from AMI already have the snapshot associated, but if will be useful if we need a secondary volume.
+<br><br>
+## AMI export
+Any AMI can be exported to a new region in an "copy AMI" option over the main AMI itself, including new permissions.
+When an instance is created by an AMI backup, the volume is also added, but the delete mode can be configured.